kkaun/video_multishare/README.md

 ```

 ##### Keys:
-Add your(!) app service keys for platform-specific configurations:
+Add your(!) app service keys for platform-specific configurations necessary for each platform default integration support, such as:

 ```
 <key>TikTokClientKey</key>